anomaly/prestans-docs/source/types.rst

 To Many Relationship (using Arrays)
 -----------------------------------

-prestans provides ``prestans.types.Array`` to provide lists of objects.
+Prestans provides ``prestans.types.Array`` to provide lists of objects.
 Because REST end points refer to Entities, Collections in REST responses or requests must have elements of the same data type.

 You must provide an instance Prestans DataType (e.g Array of Strings for tagging) or defined Model as the ``element_template`` property of an ``Array``.
 Each instance in the ``Array`` must comply with the rules defined by the template.
 Failure to validate any instance in the ``Array``, results as a failure to validate the entire ``Array``.